-1. OPENING COURT
+1. Opening Court

-At opening court, the Marshal of the Field shall inform the populace of the days tournament activities, the order of combat, and any other relevant information or special rules associated with the days combat.
+At opening court, the Marshal of the Field shall inform the populace of the day's tournament activities, the order of combat, and any other relevant information or special rules associated with the days combat.
 Local customs that limit target areas or types of blows should be mentioned if there are combatants from out of the area who may not be aware of them.

-2. SWORD OATH
+2. Sword Oath

 Once the lists are closed, all combatants must take the sword oath.
 Announce loudly, at least twice that "Combatants must now gather neigh for the Sword Oath!"
-Once all are gathered, perform the sword oath as described in Section I.E.
+Once all are gathered, perform the sword oath (See Appendix D: Oaths)

-3. INSPECTIONS
+3. Inspections